YuanruiZJU/TSE-Valid-Bug/recognizing-technical-information.md

 ## Stack Traces

-1. We recognize three types of stack traces in textual format -- namely Java stack traces, Gdb stack traces and JavaScript stack traces.
+1. We recognize three types of stack traces in textual format -- namely Java stack traces, GDB stack traces and JavaScript stack traces.
 Regular expressions for recognizing these types of stack traces are as follows:

 **Java Stack Traces:**
 * `r'^\!SUBENTRY .*'`